-The electronic health record (EHR) system may act as the proverbial backbone of a physical therapy operation, delivering the structure and meticulous organization needed to help the team succeed.
+The electronic health record (EHR) system is the proverbial backbone of a physical therapy operation, delivering the structure and meticulous organization needed to help the team succeed.
 But what physical therapists might not know is that in addition to keeping the wheels on the wagon, EHRs also actively collect valuable data about operations and patients.

-Often, though, this data isn’t leveraged to its full potential in the outpatient physical therapy and private practice settings.
-While not ideal, it’s completely understandable, as there’s a lot that goes into running a successful practice, and digging through data might be the last thing on the priority list.
+Often, though, this data isn’t leveraged to its full potential in outpatient physical therapy and private practice settings.
+While not ideal, it’s completely understandable, as a lot goes into running a successful practice, and digging through data might be the last thing on the priority list.

-With the right direction, though, driving actionable change and delivering impactful benefits through the use of EHR data is easy.
+With the right direction, though, driving actionable change and delivering impactful benefits through EHR data is accessible.
 And when you start to see what it can do for your operations, it might find a new spot higher up on the priority list.

 Here are some ways to consider getting started.